raycast/extensions/extensions/twitter/README.md

 ## State of this Extension

-> ⚠️ Read this before installing this Extension ⚠️

-Many features of the API are not available since the rebranding of Twitter to X. For most features, you need a paid account.
+Many features of the X API are not available since the rebranding of Twitter to X. For most features, you need a paid account.
 Check out the X Developers guide for information about the pricing.

-I, the original author of this extension (Michael Aigner), do not have such a subscription, and therefore, I cannot really maintain it.
-If you have an OAuth key, this extension should still work in theory.
+I, the original author of this extension (Michael Aigner), do not have such a subscription, and therefore, I cannot really maintain features which require the paid API anymore.
+Some features maybe will not be restored because they don't exist in the X API yet.

-I still call the extension `Twitter` because I'm not 100% sure it still works with x.com.
+If you have an OAuth key, the command which requires it should still work in theory.

-Maybe somebody with an working OAuth key want to fix the extension.
+Maybe somebody with an working OAuth key can fix bugs in the existing command which require a paid subscription.

-## Features

-- Login via OAuth (Bring your own X OAuth key)
-- Login with access tokens (optional)
+The affected commands are

-- Search Recent Tweets from your timeline
+- My Recent Tweets
-- Search your own Tweets
-- Send Tweets (Thread)
-- Reply to Tweets
-- Retweet Tweets
+- Recent Tweets

+## Web Version

+The following commands redirect to the web-site (including the entered content) when no OAuth key is set.
+This will keep at least some productivity 😁.

-- Display Tweet content directly in Raycast
+- Send Tweet
-- Search Twitter users
+- Search User
-- Tweet Metadata view like impressions (only with OAuth mode)

-## Login

-The login works with `Login with Twitter`. `Login with Twitter` is activate as long as no access tokens are set in the extension preferences.
-When access tokens are set, the keys will be used for authentication and authorization instead of `Login with Twitter`.
-Also the API keys approach use `v1` of the Twitter API.
-`Login with Twitter` use v2.

 ### How to get the access token for the Twitter API (optional)